 The Sixth Form prides itself on taking the lead in the school and the local community and all members of the Sixth Form are invited to take up leadership positions.
 Leadership in the Sixth Form at Reigate Grammar School means offering Sixth Form students opportunities for not only responsibility but also creativity, enterprise and project management.
 Our Senior Prefect, House leadership and mentoring programmes are open to all Sixth Formers and are of great value to the entire school community.

-Pastoral care and nurturing all aspects of the student is a key responsibility of the school and something we take great pride and care in.
-All Sixth Formers are placed in a small form group of no more than fourteen with a subject specialist in one of the subjects the student is studying for A Level.
-Students are with their tutors for the two years of their Sixth Form and help to develop the student’s very own bespoke Personal Development Plan which sees each member of the Sixth Form plan a programme of where they want be by the time they leave us at the end of their Upper Sixth year.
+Pastoral care and the nurturing of all aspects of the student is a key responsibility of the school and something in which we take great pride and care.
+All Sixth Formers are placed in a small form group of no more than fourteen.
+The form tutor will be a subject specialist from one of the subjects the student has chosen to study for A Level.
+Students are with their tutors for the two years of Sixth Form and together they help to develop a bespoke Personal Development Plan in which each student plots where they would like to be by the time they leave us at the end of their Upper Sixth year.

 If you are a current member of our Fifth Form, please talk to our Sixth Form or a member of the Sixth Form team.
-If you are not yet with us, come and visit us to see and hear for yourself; we would be pleased to show you why we believe the RGS Sixth Form might be the perfect A Level education for you.
+If you are not yet with us, do come and visit us to see and hear for yourself; we would be pleased to show you why we believe the RGS Sixth Form might be the perfect A Level education for you.

 Please follow our Twitter feed (@RGS_SixthForm) for the latest updates